jverber214/ai-data-generator/README.md

 # ai-data-generator
 This Python application uses OpenAI's GPT model to generate fictional datasets and provides a web-based interface for user interaction via PyWebIO.
 The key features include:

-Data Generation: This function creates custom datasets with fields like `name,` `address,` `phone,` and `birth_date.` An optional field for `political_party` can also be included.
+Data Generation: This function creates custom datasets with fields such as name, address, phone, and birth date.
+An optional field for `political_party` can also be included.

 Output Formats: Users can download the generated data as JSON or CSV files.

-Interactive Web Interface: A user-friendly interface prompts users for input parameters such as the number of data entries, whether to include political affiliation, and the desired file format.
+Interactive Web Interface: The interface prompts users for input parameters such as the number of data entries, whether to include political affiliation, and the desired file format.

 Error Handling: Includes robust error handling for OpenAI API responses and JSON parsing.

 Environment Configuration: Uses environment variables (via `dotenv`) for secure API key management.

-Execute `python app.py` to run the application.
-This starts a local PyWebIO server and opens the application interface in a web browser.
+To run the application, execute `python app.py.` This starts a local PyWebIO server and opens the application interface in a web browser(at the following address: 0.0.0.0:8080).

 You will need to obtain an OpenAI API Key.
 Follow these instructions to do so and insert the key into the code within app.py: